UofGStats/weektemplate/README.md

 This document explains how to install, set up, and customize the UofG Stats weekly Quarto template.

 **Warning**: This template contains python code as well as R code.
-If you don't have python installed and don't wish to use it, make sure to check out the advice on [how to disable python](#disabling-python).
+By default the python code does **not** render.
+If you do have python installed and wish to use it, make sure to check out the advice on [how to enable python](#enabling-python).

 ---